-"And the award goes to…:" Bookmark has been added
+'And the award goes to…:' has been saved

 Streaming platforms come of age

 Streaming platforms have disrupted the entertainment ecosystem.
 However, a record haul of Oscar® nominations suggests that Hollywood success remains pivotal to their growth.

 Hot on the heels of a momentous Golden Globe Awards campaign, streaming players are contending for major wins at this weekend’s Academy Awards®.
 Oscar® nominations received by the two major streaming platforms—Netflix and Amazon—reached an all-time high of 18 in 2019.1